 Continual data analysis

 An advanced bot detection solution is one that depends on data, and therefore, it must analyze every request.
 You cannot simply periodically assess data samples.
-Instead, you need to make sure that 100 percent of all requests across all of your endpoints are being evaluated.
+Instead, you need to ensure that 100 percent of all requests across all of your endpoints are being evaluated.

-The leading, advanced bot detection solutions of today can process trillions of pieces of data in real-time, and they will smoothly absorb the sudden peaks in internet traffic that tend to be typical when a bot attack is happening.
+Today’s leading, advanced bot detection solutions can process trillions of pieces of data in real-time, and they will smoothly absorb the sudden peaks in internet traffic that tend to be typical when a bot attack is happening.